 The cost, and effects of stress and/or trauma will be mentioned, references to a global level.

 Needs to be mentioned that the stress might not be work-related.
 Finnish statistics

+Consider: Calculating (on a more statistical level) what the cost might be (for example 1 in 10 costs X).
+Reference.

+Consider: See what wording is used in C0103-1

 Part c methods for raising awareness and addressing mental well-being in vts-operations